OmarMohamedoi/Riverdale-Restaurant/README.md

 # Riverdale Restaurant Console System

 A simple OOP project focused on properly applying SOLID principles in practice.
-Every line of this code was written by hand without the help of Ai.

 ## About

 Console-based restaurant system built in C# as an OOP practice project.
 Staff log in as Manager, Chef, or Server and each get their own set of actions.
-Everything runs in-memory, no database.

 ## Classes